syncfusion-content/wpf-docs/wpf/Docking/Dock-Hints.md

 </tr>
 <tr>
 <td>DockAbility</td>
-<td>Gets or sets the dockability to decide the visibility of dock hints on mouse hover the target window.</td>
+<td>Gets or sets the DockAbility, to restrict docking on target window.</td>
 </tr>
 <tr>
 <td>OuterDockAbility</td>
-<td>Gets or sets the OuterDockability to decide the visibility of dock hints on edges of DockingManager.</td>
+<td>Gets or sets the OuterDockability, to restrict docking on edges of DockingManager.</td>
 </tr>
 </table>